Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Declaration from Adam - we'll ship the api server in with Chef Server - so it will be done!

 Why not have an Erlang API endpoint in the Chef Server?
 That's probably what Adam meant.
 Don't want to add more Ruby.
-(Should have written Berkshelf in Exilir and call it a day).
+(Should have written Berkshelf in Exilir and called it a day).
 It will sit in the Chef Server and it will be fine.

 Does this change how I currently use Berkshelf?
 No besides needing the API endpoint.